How to Spend a Snow Day in Bucks County

 Lace up your skates for a day on the lake.
 When the weather gets cold, and the lakes freeze, it's the perfect time for ice skating.
 Core Creek Park, Lake Towhee Park or Oxford Valley Park are all open to ice skaters.
 Just remember to be safe and make sure the ice is at least four inches thick!

 Snow is no reason to stay inside this winter.
+Taking a walk through quiet, snow covered woods is a fabulous way to clear the mind.
 Head to Peace Valley Nature Center for their Winter Naturalist Walks to discover the wonder of nature during the crisp, cool months.

 Nothing says "snow day" quite like hot chocolate.
-Have a cup at Skip's Candy Corner to warm up your tummy.
-Pair it with yummy chocolate-covered marshmallows or swirl in a peppermint stick for added flavor.
+Have a cup from one of the many spots along the Sweet Spots Trail to warm up your tummy.
+Pair it with yummy chocolate-covered marshmallows or swirl in a peppermint stick for added festive flavor.
+Hit all 5 spots and win a free Bucky plush to snuggle with!

 Take shelter from the cold and explore Bucks County's many museums and historic castles.
 Browse the personal artifacts collection of Henry Chapman Mercer at the Mercer Museum and Fonthill Castle in Doylestown.
 The items on display at these two concrete castles tell the story of America's industrial and cultural heritage.
-While in Doylestown, make a a trip to the nearby James A. Michener Art Museum to view historic and contemporary American works of art, including a large collection of Pennsylvania Impressionist paintings.
+While in Doylestown, make a a trip to the nearby Michener Art Museum to view historic and contemporary American works of art, including a large collection of Pennsylvania Impressionist paintings.
+Can't go inside?
+Stroll the grounds - and bring your sled to Fonthill!